-- 1. Care being provided to the beneficiaries; - 2.
-Adequacy of the services available to meet current health needs and to provide the maximum physical and emotional well-being of each beneficiary; - 3.
-Necessity and desirability of the continued participation in hospice services by the beneficiary; - 4.
-Feasibility of meeting the beneficiary's health needs in alternate care arrangements; and - 5.
-Verification of the existence of all documentation required by Medicaid.
+- Adequacy of the services available to meet current health needs and to provide the maximum physical and emotional well-being of each recipient; - Necessity and desirability of the continued participation in hospice services by the recipient; - Feasibility of meeting the recipient's health needs in alternate care arrangements; and - Verification of the existence of all documentation required by Medicaid.

-Services not documented in the beneficiary record will be determined not to have been performed and reimbursement will either be retracted or will not be made.
+Services not documented in the recipient record will be determined not to have been performed and reimbursement will either be retracted or will not be made.

-Other subsequent visits may be made for the purpose of the follow-up of deficiencies or problems, complaint investigation or technical assistance.
+Other subsequent visits may be made for the purpose of the follow-up of deficiencies or problems, complaint investigation, or technical assistance.